-Sir Ranulph Fiennes is recognised as ‘The World’s Greatest Living Explorer’.
+Sir Ranulph Fiennes is ‘The World’s Greatest Living Explorer’.

-In 1968 he joined the army of the Sultan of Oman and was later awarded the Sultan’s Bravery Medal by HM the Queen.
+In 1968 he joined the Sultan of Oman’s army.
+Fiennes was awarded the Sultan’s Bravery Medal by HM the Queen.

-Since 1969, when he led the British Expedition on the White Nile, Ranulph Fiennes has been at the forefront of many ground breaking exploratory expeditions.
+Since leading the British Expedition on the White Nile in 1969, Ranulph Fiennes has been at the forefront of many groundbreaking exploratory expeditions.

-“My admiration for Ran is unbounded, and thank God he exists.
-The world would be a far duller place without him”
+“My admiration for Ran is unbounded, and thank God he exists.”

 HRH Prince Charles

-- Transglobe (1979/82) – The first surface journey around the world’s polar axis during which Sir Ranulph Fiennes and Charles Burton became the first people ever to reach both Poles by surface travel.
+- Transglobe (1979/82) – This was the first surface journey around the world’s polar axis.
+As a result, Fiennes and Charles Burton became the first people to reach both Poles by surface travel.

-- Ubar Expedition (1991) – Discovered Ptolemy’s long-lost Atlantis of the Sands – the frankincense centre of the world.
+- Ubar Expedition (1991) – Discovered Ptolemy’s long-lost Atlantis of the Sands.

 - Pentland South Pole Expedition (1992/93) – The first unsupported crossing of the Antarctic Continent and the longest unsupported polar journey in history.